stonybrookmotorsports/StonyBrookMotorsports/index.md

   <div class="small-12 medium-8 columns">
     <h3>About Us</h3>
     Each year, Stony Brook Motorsports designs, builds, tests, and races an off-road vehicle, competing against hundreds of colleges around the world in the Baja SAE competition.
-Team members can develop skills in design, manufacturing, electronics, and sales/finance.
+Team members can develop skills in design, manufacturing, electronics, and business.
 All Stony Brook students, regardless of year, major, or experience, are welcome to join.<br><br>
     <div style="text-align: right;">
-    <a href="{{site.baseurl}}/about/" class="button tiny">Learn More</a>
+    <a href="{{site.baseurl}}/about/" class="button small">Learn More</a>
-    <a href="{{site.baseurl}}/resources/join/" class="button tiny success">Join Us</a>
+    <a href="{{site.baseurl}}/resources/join/" class="button small success">Join Us</a>
     </div>
   </div>
   <div class="small-12 medium-4 columns">